Margaret Sparrow

 Dame Margaret June Sparrow (née Muir, born 26 June 1935) is a New Zealand medical doctor, reproductive rights advocate, and author.

 Early life, family, and education

 Sparrow was born in Inglewood on 26 June 1935 to Daniel James Muir and Jessie Isobel Muir (née McMillan), and was educated at Waitara District High School and New Plymouth Girls' High School.
 She went on to study at Victoria University College from 1953 to 1955, graduating BSc; the University of Otago from 1957 to 1963, from where she graduated MB ChB; and the University of London, where she completed a Diploma in Venereology in 1976.

 In 1956, she married Peter Charles Methven Sparrow, and the couple went on to have two children.
 Peter Sparrow died in 1982.

+In 1955, Margaret, Peter and her father Daniel were involved in a car crash, in which she fractured her pelvis.
+While still recovering from her injury in 1956, she discovered her contraceptive diaphragm had failed and she had become pregnant.
+Her injury, alongside her being the couple's only breadwinner and her desire to prioritise her career meant she did not want children at this point - causing her to undertake an illegal abortion with the help of George Bettle, a well known chemist in Christchurch.